turingschool/frontend-mod-1-prework/section4/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the pre-work has gone so far.
 - Have the time estimates matched up with your experience?
+*I haven't been tracking time much so far, and I'd like to get in a better rhythm of keeping track as we move along.
+I've mostly been working in bursts so far as I try to find my habits for the course.*

 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
+*Definitely have had clear goals as far as completing items and section goes.
+As mentioned I think I need to work on time tracking to get a better idea of how much time I actually use.
+I'm also working on spending as much on the keyboard as possible as opposed to in my head, as I often tend to overanalyze and fear making mistakes.
+I've been finding that this has helped me move along through the prework so far, where I might otherwise have been sluggish.*

 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+*I definitely tend to break up my work blocks pretty often and I tend to use breaks in order to accomplish smaller things I need to do that might otherwise be procrastinated on - helps to get important things done on a larger scale.
+During Mod 0 this has been going hand-in-hand with making frequent small commits to keep checking items off the list as well as getting practice reps with git workflow.*

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of pre-work, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).
 The article doesn't mention writing down Step 1, but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task. _Note: if the 25 minutes on/3-5 minutes off isn't best for you, you do **not** have to follow that!
 The main focus of this is setting an intention and continuing to better understand your working style._